atealxt/crm/README.md

 * Java 1.6 or higher.
 * MySQL 5 or higher.
 * Web container like Tomcat.
+(If you want to use Websocket, using Tomcat 7 instead.)
 * Maven 3 or higher.
 * JUnit 4 or higher.